 #4 ALPS Mountaineering Zephyr 3-Person Tent

-- Polyester tent fly resists water and UV damage while adding two vestibules for extra storage
+- Polyester tent fly, with 1500mm coating, resists water and UV damage while adding two vestibules for extra storage

 - Great ventilation with two mesh doors and entire mesh walls